 Members are kept appraised of recent decisions and a comparative summary of decisions assist them in achieving consistency of decision-making.
 In training we have discussed the implications of recent High Court and Court of Appeal decisions on disciplinary issues.
-Training days are always well-attended by members.
+Training days are always well-attended by members, both lawyer and lay members.